-Each of these spaces challenges Jewish traditions, and Jewish cohesion.
-Already, in the first space, Arrivals, it is clear from the Museum brochure that accompanies the exhibitions that immigration and immigrants were diverse: “some chose Denmark as their destination, others ended up here by chance”.
-This suggests and praises diversity in the Jewish community, not cohesion.
+Each of these spaces challenges Jewish traditions and Jewish cohesion.
+Already, in the first space “Arrivals,” it is clear from the explanations of the exhibits in the museum’s brochure that that immigration and immigrants were diverse: “some chose Denmark as their destination, others ended up here by chance.”
+This suggests a diversity in the Jewish community and praises this diversity over cohesion.
 In fact, it made one visitor wonder if it “does …really make sense to try to tell one common story about Jews?”

-Furthermore, despite making immigration a central feature of Jewish history, Jewish diasporic character is challenged visually by cutting to minimum the exhibition of trans-national ties.
-This is particularly obvious in the last space, “Promised Lands”, where the United States and Israel are mentioned but not presented, nor is any other destination of emigration shown or mentioned.
-Indeed, the small museum brochure includes a short article on the difference between Bundism (socialist movement) and Zionism, but deals predominantly with the former, and has only two laconic sentences that mention support for Zionism among Danish Jews.
-In the various exhibits, any connection to the Land of Israel is downplayed and presented mostly as having religious or even anti-Zionist motives, alluding to the possibility that at least some of the Danish Jews are anti-Zionist.
+Furthermore, despite making immigration a central feature of Jewish history, the diasporic nature of Jewish life is challenged visually by minimalizing the exhibition of transnational ties.
+This is particularly obvious in the last space, “Promised Lands,” where the United States and Israel are mentioned but not addressed in any depth; nor is any other destination of emigration displayed or mentioned.
+In fact, the museum brochure includes a short article on the difference between Bundism (a socialist movement) and Zionism, but deals predominantly with the former, and has only two laconic sentences that mention support for Zionism among Danish Jews.
+Throughout the various exhibits, any connection to the Land of Israel is downplayed and presented mostly as having religious or even anti-Zionist motives, alluding to the possibility that at least some Danish Jews are anti-Zionist.
 Even the blue collection boxes and tree-planting certificates from the Jewish National Fund represent, according to the museum, an “affinity” with Zionism, not support or affiliation.
 This way the Danish character of the community is enhanced.
-The visitor is expected to interpret this as the elimination of a “competitive” promised land which would compete for the immigrant’s allegiance leaving Denmark as the only possibility for redemption.
+The visitor is expected to interpret this as the elimination of a “competitive” promised land that would compete for the immigrant’s allegiance, leaving Denmark as the only possibility for redemption.

-“Danishness” of the community also colors Denmark does not have and does not need a Holocaust museum, asserted the DJM’s former director.
+The “Danishness” of the community is also reflected in the that fact that Denmark does not have a Holocaust museum, and, as the DJM’s former director insisted, does not need one.
 Since the “majority of the Jews escaped to Sweden in 1943,” the museum is not to be identified as a Holocaust museum.
-Danish Jews are expected to experience the Holocaust as a “local” phenomenon and the Holocaust trauma is determined by local numbers.
+Danish Jews are expected to experience the Holocaust as a “local” phenomenon and the Holocaust trauma is determined by the numbers of local victims.
 In the permanent exhibition, neither deaths nor suffering are highlighted.
-Denmark's collaborationist policy is mentioned only in the context that it helped save the Danish Jews from the fate of the Jews in the rest of Europe.
-Acceptance is expressed by their evacuation form their homes having their lives saved by their Danish fellow citizens.
+Denmark's collaborationist policy is mentioned only in the context that it helped save the Danish Jews from the fate suffered by the Jews in the rest of Europe.
+Acceptance by the Danes is expressed by the evacuation of the Danish Jews from their homes and by having their lives saved by their Danish fellow citizens.
 Indeed, they were saved as Danes.
 Non-Danish Jews were not treated in quite the same way.

 Jewish heritage is altogether presented as rather precarious.
-Its integration and even assimilation are hailed as its utmost success to the point where the museum’s brochure presents some Jews for whom their Jewish identity is less important than a professional choice as a Latin teacher.
-The visitor would be justified in wondering what Jewish tradition and identity mean, in such a case.
-This is the opening, perhaps the price, to integration into a Danish social environment where one has a “Christian ‘identity’ without personal belief or active participation”.
-This way Jewish tradition is commemorated but it is celebrated for its integration and acceptance.
+The community’s integration and even assimilation are hailed as its greatest success, to the point where the museum’s brochure presents some Jews whose Jewish identity is less important than their professional choice, for example, as a Latin teacher.
+Visitors would be justified in wondering what Jewish tradition and identity mean in such a case.
+This is the opening to, and perhaps the price paid for, integration into a Danish social environment where one has a “Christian ‘identity’ without personal belief or active participation.”
+In this way, Jewish tradition is commemorated, but it is celebrated for its integration and acceptance into the wider society.

-Opening-up Denmark: A Danish Museum with a Migrant Variation
+Opening Up Denmark: A Danish Museum with a Migrant Variation